Generic Name: fluticasone and salmeterol (floo TIK a sone, sal ME te rol)

 severe headache, pounding in your neck or ears, nosebleed;

-fever, chills, swollen glands, mouth sores, skin sores, cold or flu symptoms;
+fever, chills, swollen glands, mouth sores, skin sores, flu symptoms, cough with yellow or green mucus;

 blurred vision, tunnel vision, eye pain, or seeing halos around lights;